11 Different Types of Owls in Maine

 10. Barn Owl

 The Barn Owl is a type of owl found in Maine.
-This type of owl has a distinct heart-shaped face, white and buff-colored feathers, and an average wingspan of approximately four feet.
-They usually live in wooded areas, open fields, and near marshes.
-These owls are most active at night but can also be seen in the early mornings and late evenings.
+It has a distinct heart-shaped face, white and buff-colored feathers, and an average wingspan of approximately four feet.
+Barn owls usually live in wooded areas, open fields, and near marshes.
+They are most active at night but can also be seen in the early mornings and late evenings.

-Barn Owls, one of the many types of owls in Maine, can often be heard calling out during the night.
-Their calls have been described as a mix between a long drawn, out “screech” and a “hoot.”
+Barn Owls, one of Maine’s many types of owls, can often be heard calling out during the night.
+Their calls have been described as a mix between a long, drawn “screech” and a “hoot.”
 These calls are made to find food and to attract mates.
 While they mainly eat mice and other small animals, they sometimes also hunt for small birds and insects.

 The barn owl is an important part of the Maine ecosystem because it helps to keep the rodent population down.
 Unfortunately, their numbers have been declining due to habitat loss and changes in their food sources.
 To help protect these birds, conservationists are increasing the availability of nesting sites to promote healthy populations of barn owls in Maine.